pymc-labs/pymc-marketing/docs/source/guide/customer_choice/mv_its_intro.md

 This requires only a minor change to the multivariate normal form of the model.

 Specifically, rather than having $P$ products which are the source of new product sales, we could simply add a psuedo-product which represents new sales.
 The first $P$ products are as normal, all the existing products.
 The final pseudo product would represent the market growth.
-We could simply add an additional $\beta$ parameter and specifcy the prior as:
+We could simply add an additional $\beta$ parameter and specify the prior as:

 $$
 \beta_1, \beta_2, \ldots, \beta_P, \beta_{P+1} \sim \mathrm{Dirichlet}(\alpha_1, \ldots, \alpha_P, \alpha_{P+1})